aloha-fim/balsamic/frontend-react/README.md

+# Evensi Culture

+The incoming Python Engineer is going to enjoy being part of a tight-knit, battle-tested group of hackers-first at Evensi.

+Build incrementally with the group
+Learn from each other
+Make decisions together

+Eat lunch together
+Leave together
+Leave no person behind: If someone is staying late, but says it's all fine and to go home, then stay late and finish as a team.

+## Exercise Daily
+### 1. Start by making small changes to your daily routine: if you didn't learning
+###    anything before you leave the office, then you are doing something wrong.
+### 2. Practice with Beginner mindset: re-learn the basics to understand side effects
+###    i.e. React basics of components, props, useState, useEffect, etc. to Python
+### 3. Push yourself to solve difficult problems.
+Walk outside to clear your head.

+## Now Build Products
+### 1. Always Focus on the Customer
+### 2. Always Find Business Value
+### 3. Communicate with your Team

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.